BOI FAQs: Answers for Reporting LLCs and More

 BOI requirements have already changed a few times, and there are a few things that are still being worked out at the governmental level—that’s why we’re keeping track of the still-evolving rules and requirements for you.

 Kind of—the BOI Report is a new requirement that comes from the CTA, which is a new law.
-It’s not technically its own law, but it is a legal requirement.
+It’s not technically its own law.

 The BOI Report is meant to illuminate who is running companies across the U.S. in order to reduce illegal activities run through shell companies.